ethannicholas/Frost/docs/gettingStarted.md

 Prerequisites
 -------------

 Frost currently only works under Linux and MacOS.
-You must have the following prerequisites
+Building Frost requires the following
-installed:
+prerequisites:

-* git
+* clang
-* LLVM 5.0
+* cmake
 * ICU (Internationalization Components for Unicode)
-* cmake
-* gcc

 Make sure that all of these software packages are available on your `PATH`.